Advanced Placement credit (AP credit)

 Leading academic official of a school or college.
 Considered a member of the faculty as well.

-A sanction given to students by the Office of Student Conduct for offenses against the Code of Student Conduct.
+A sanction given to students by the Office of Community Standards for offenses against the Code of Student Conduct.

 Highest degree obtained in academics.
 Abbreviated Ph.D.
-Person with a Ph.D. is referred to as “Dr. So-and-so.”
+A person with a Ph.D. is referred to as “Dr. So-and-so.”

 The deletion of a course to a student’s schedule for a given session.